HannahLas/hannahlasseyportfolio/README.md

 ## My second challenge with the edX Bootcamp

 I completed this task for the second challenge in my Skills Boot Camp in Front-End Web Development.
 The purpose of this task was to create a work portfolio for employers to see my work.
 I can add to the page as I complete more projects during the course.
 I was provided with starter code and needed to complete the code.
-I used the skills I have taught in the live lessons: flexbox, media queries and CSS variables.
+I used the skills I have been taught in the live lessons: flexbox, media queries and CSS variables.

 ## Usage
 Click on the links in the navigation bar to be directed to the relevant section of the website.
 See the screenshot below to see the navigation bar: